okta/okta-sdk-dotnet/docs/DeviceAssuranceApi.md

 Retrieve a Device Assurance Policy

-Fetches a Device Assurance Policy by `deviceAssuranceId`.
+Retrieves a Device Assurance Policy by `deviceAssuranceId`

 ### Example
 ```csharp